Disability Insurance and How It Works

 How does disability insurance work?
 What are its benefits?

-First and foremost, it's important to define what constitutes a disability as well as keeping in mind that this definition can vary depending on the different types of benefits.
+First and foremost, it's important to define what constitutes a disability as well as keep in mind that this definition can vary depending on the different types of benefits.

 Some definitions may mirror the Americans with Disabilities Act (ADA) definition which indicates that "an individual is considered to have a 'disability' if he or she has a physical or mental impairment that substantially limits one or more major life activity, has a record of such an impairment, or is regarded as having such an impairment."